erizov/Professor/semester_3/lecture_14_string_algorithms/kmp/README.md

 - **Space Complexity**: Varies
 - **Stability**: N/A

-KMP String Matching is used in String Algorithm.
+KMP String Matching is used in String Strategy.

 ## Implementation